Duncan Keith retirement adds Oilers cap space, Blackhawks penalty

-Multiple reporters (first Pierre LeBrun) indicate that Duncan Keith will announce his retirement from the NHL.
+Duncan Keith has announced his retirement from the NHL.
 This is, of course, huge news for the player and his fans.
 It’s also noteworthy from a salary cap standpoint, as it opens up room for the Edmonton Oilers while the Chicago Blackhawks face a recapture penalty.

 At least some of that tension is mended by the Blackhawks’ being in a full-blown rebuild.
 Maybe?